 Leukotrienes are powerful inflammatory lipid mediators derived from the 5-lipoxygenase (5-LO) cascade of arachidonic acid.
 Recent clinical, population genetic, cell biological, and mouse studies indicate participation of the 5-LO pathway in atherogenesis and arterial wall remodeling.
 5-LO is expressed by leukocytes including blood monocytes, tissue macrophages, dendritic cells, neutrophils, and mast cells.

-Natural Herbs and Supplements
+Natural Herbs and supplements

 There are many herbs and supplements that influence the formation.
 Diet has a strong influence, for instance fish oils are